Tulip-Dev/tulip/doc/python/gettingstarted.rst

 The Tulip Python bindings can also be used through the classical Python Interpreter in an interactive shell.

-Since Tulip 4.8 release, the bindings modules are available on the `Python Packaging Index <https://pypi.python.org>`_ for Windows and MacOS users.
+Since Tulip 4.8 release, the bindings modules are available on the `Python Packaging Index <https://pypi.python.org>`_.

 The modules are also located within the Tulip software installation, but some setup has to be done before being able to import them.